wilmixjemin8/JSWORD/README.md

 ===========

- JSWORD is a Most Advanced Technology in  CWEB Technologies  which is advanced  business   and  invented  by  wilmix  jemin j
+ JSWORD is a Most Advanced Business Programming Language

+ which is MOST advanced  business   and  invented  by  wilmix  jemin j

-JSWORD with  WEB5.0
+JSWORD with  CWEB
 ==================

-JSWORD is a Most Advanced Technology in  CWEB Technologies...
+JSWORD is a Most Advanced Programming Language in  CWEB P.L...

 So it is ranked as Rank Z'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''